 - Now to plunge.
 Try to maintain a steady but gentle pressure, this may seem difficult at first but after your first few tries you’ll practically be a pro.

 - Voila, beautiful coffee in around two minutes!

 What type of coffee do I use in an Aeropress?

 Virtually any coffee can be used in an Aeropress - the key factor here is to make sure the grind is right.
 Here at Coffee Bean Shop you can purchase all of our coffees pre-ground to the correct coarseness, which can be useful if you are just starting out, or do not have a grinder.
 Just select our Aeropress grind when ordering your beans.

 We would always recommend grinding the beans yourself, as coffee loses its flavour and potency the longer it sits on a shelf after grinding, but we understand that this isn’t always practical.
 Our Costa Rican Tarrazu Valley works particularly well with Aeropress because of its clean and sweet flavour.

 In short, yes.
 The Aeropress is a nifty tool to have if you are looking for ways to replicate the full mouth feel of an espresso without a huge price tag, or having to learn special skills.
 The ability to alter pretty much any aspect of the process means that while anyone can make a good coffee with the Aeropress, there is also huge scope to edit your recipe exactly to the way you like it.
 With the right choice of blend, and two minutes of your time, an Aeropress is the ideal tool to make truly awesome tasting coffees.

-We have a giftset on offer that provides you with an Aeropress and a few coffees to start you off.
+So, have we answers how to use an Aeropress, and why the coffee it produces tastes so good?
+We are certainly fans of it here at the Coffee Bean Shop, and we have a giftset on offer to help you along.
+It provides you with an Aeropress and a few coffees to start you off.
 The only thing we don’t supply is the hot water: it doesn't travel well in the post.